Rules and Regulations Relating to the Importation of Equines from Contagious Equine Metritis Affected Countries (250-RICR-40-05-6)

 G. The cleaning and disinfection of the transport vehicle shall be completed before the vehicle is moved from the place where the equine is unloaded.
 The cleaning and disinfection must be done in the presence of state or federal personnel.
-Such cleaning and disinfection shall follow the procedures specified in Title 9 of the Code of Federal Regulations.
+Such cleaning and disinfection shall follow the procedures specified in C.F.R.
+Title 9.
 The accredited veterinarian is responsible for appropriately completing VS form 1-27 after trailer cleaning and disinfection is finished.

 6.8 Standards for CEM Quarantine Facility